Frequently Asked Questions

 private high school can earn high school and college credit

 simultaneously by attending classes at Milligan College.
 Credits are

 transferable to the college of your choice.
 Dual enrollment students

-must submit to the Office of Enrollment Management a completed special student application and an official high school transcript.
+must submit to the Office of Admissions a completed special student application and an official high school transcript.
 Read more.